Backgammon in the round

 Epilog

-Pressman dropped Backgammon in the Round from their line.
-Mrs. Pressman called to see if I wanted to buy the model and the mold.
-I didn't, but now wish I had the nice wood model they had made (I have since contacted Pressman to get that model but it seems to be lost).
-The patent term has expired.
-I never did make much money, but I have no regrets.
-It was a great experience - I learned a lot, I got to make several trips to New York City, and I designed a nationally marketed product.
+• Mrs. Pressman called to see if I wanted to buy the model and the mold.
+I didn't, but now wish I had the nice wood model they had made (I later contacted Pressman to get that model but it seems to be lost).

 An iPad app for round backgammon